Chapter 3: Evaluating the External Environment

 E Is for “Environmental”

-The involves the physical conditions within which organizations operate.
+The environmental segment involves the physical conditions within which organizations operate.
 It includes factors such as natural disasters, pollution levels, and weather patterns (Figure 3.10 “Environmental Factors”).
 The threat of pollution, for example, has forced municipalities to treat water supplies with chemicals.
 These chemicals increase the safety of the water but detract from its taste.
 This has created opportunities for businesses that provide better-tasting water.
 Rather than consume cheap but bad-tasting tap water, many consumers purchase bottled water.
 Indeed, according to the Agriculture and Agri-Foods Canada, bottled water amounts to 10.9 percent of the market share of Canadian non-alcoholic beverage market.

 Examples of key trends representing environmental factors.
 Image description available